Yeezy Gap: Termination

 In August 2022, West began taking to Instagram to share his issues with working with Gap.
 He frequently complained about the company holding meetings without him, copying his designs for Gap's own releases, and disagreements on how Yeezy Gap should be run.
 On September 12, West stated in an interview that he intended to end his partnership with Gap, saying "It’s time for me to go it alone."
 Three days later, on September 15, Yeezy notified Gap that it had violated its contract by failing to meet its obligations, specifically for not opening up dedicated Yeezy Gap retail stores.
 Gap CEO Mark Breitbard confirmed in a memo to employees that they would slow down the partnership, but that they still planned to work through their Yeezy product pipeline.
 However, on October 25, after a series of antisemitic remarks from West, Gap stated that it would stop selling Yeezy Gap products, forgoing its plan to offload remaining stock after the end of its contract.

 Independent release

-On February 22, 2024, West released several items from the collaboration on his yeezy.com website in Europe only, seemingly without permission from Gap.
+On February 22, 2024, West released several items from the collaboration on his yeezy.com website in Europe and Asia, seemingly without permission from Gap.
 The items were sold for USD$20, lower than typical Yeezy Gap prices.
 On the same day, he premiered a Super Bowl advertisement for the website, which was a low budget phone recording of West speaking in his car.